 - iPad Mini Overview – small, but incredibly powerful

-- The iPad Mini is More Portable – the (almost) pocket-sized tablet
+- The iPad Mini is More Portable – It's an (almost) pocket-sized tablet: Nuff said

-- The iPad Air Offers More Power than the iPad – the iPad Air is powerful but costly
+- The iPad Air is Good but not Great – the iPad Air is powerful but costly

 - Verdict: Which iPad Should You Buy? – they're all excellent, but which should you pick?